Chubek/roff-dossier/roff-dossier.md

 Yeah, I said it.

 So, a 'plain text', as in, the text I am writing now, is a token in ROFF.
 Its lexical grammar is its syntactic grammar.
 It's entirely a Type 3 language (regular).
-You can parse it just with Regex!
-In fact, we will be writing a ROFF parser in AWK shortly.

 And then come the requests, and escape sequences.